DeepTag/DeepTag.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a final year PhD candidate at the Department of Computer Science, Rutgers University.
 My advisor is the distinguished professor Dimitris N. Metaxas.
 I received my B.E. degree from North China Electric Power University and M.E. degree from Tsinghua University, both in Beijing, China.
 I also spent three years working in China, including the one-year wonderful experience in the Radiology Department of Peking University Cancer Hospital and Institute.
-I have a solid technical background in Cardiac MRI <a href='https://cardiacmri.com/tech-guide/imaging-sequences/'>.
+I have a solid technical background in [Cardiac MRI](https://cardiacmri.com/tech-guide/imaging-sequences).

 My research interests mainly focus on computer vision, medical image analysis and medical imaging.
-Current research projects are: (1) Cardiac MR image analysis: motion estimation, image segmentation and strain analysis on cardiac cine MRI and myocardial tagging MRI <a href='https://drive.google.com/file/d/19_KQq7y0uHBfTBLO72yykKKsjXfTkyXF/view'>.
-(2) MRI pulse sequences and image reconstruction.
-(3) 3D shape modeling and dynamic analysis.
+Current research projects are:
+- (1) Cardiac MR image analysis: motion estimation, image segmentation and strain analysis on cardiac cine MRI and [myocardial tagging MRI](https://drive.google.com/file/d/19_KQq7y0uHBfTBLO72yykKKsjXfTkyXF/view).
+- (2) MRI pulse sequences and image reconstruction.
+- (3) 3D shape modeling and dynamic analysis.

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2025.03*: &nbsp;🎉🎉 I will be an Assistant Professor of Computer Science Engineering at The University of Texas at Arlington.

 # 📝 Publications